davidcajar-netizen/LLM-Memory-Core/README.md

 Every one of those is extra tokens — extra cost, extra time.

 ### The Un‑Hallucinator Pays It Once
 You ask a question.
-The engine either answers with calibrated confidence or asks for clarification — **but it doesn’t bullshit**.
+The engine either answers with calibrated confidence or asks for clarification — but it doesn’t bullshit.

 No hallucinations mean no corrections.
 No overconfidence means no backtracking.
 You get truth‑first, uncertainty‑aware responses in **one shot**.